Raiffeisen-DGTL/checkita-data-quality/docs/01-application-setup/02-ApplicationSubmit.md

 There are two available applications to start:

-* Batch application: main class path is `org.checkita.apps.batch.DataQualityBatchApp`
+* Batch application: main class path is `org.checkita.dqf.apps.batch.DataQualityBatchApp`
-* Streaming application: main class path is `org.checkita.apps.stream.DataQualityStreamApp`
+* Streaming application: main class path is `org.checkita.dqf.apps.stream.DataQualityStreamApp`

 The following is an example of running an application in YARN in `cluster` mode.